singlecore06483/sc_framework/README.md

 new udates and features in sc_framework:

-- added 2 new cve-exploits tools
+- added 1 new cve-exploits tools.
-- added 2 new exploits.
+- added 1 new exploits.
 - bugs and errors are fixed.
-- make the tool better to see the exploits and payloads names.
-- added 2 new banners.
+- updated ssh-login-tesst, the SSH Brute-Forcer.